Best Places To Stay In Eryri | Snowdonia and North Wales!

 • Llangollen

-Click here for a larger version of our map
+Click here for a larger version of our map of the best places to stay!

 There is a wide variety of accommodation to choose from in all of these locations, including Crafnant House - our B&B in Trefriw near Betws-y-Coed!

-Discover more about our B&B ⮕
+Discover more about Crafnant House - our B&B ⮕

-So if you are planning your holiday and are looking for :
+So if you are planning your holiday in Eryri | Snowdonia and North Wales and are looking for the best :

 • scenic campsites for families